SnowdenNeuroverse/NeuroNotebooks/README.md

 # Basic Commands
 ### NotebookAdminCommands
-The notebook shows how to see what Notebook sessions are active in your tenant and the user that they belong to.
+This notebook shows how to see what Notebook sessions are active in your tenant and the user that they belong to.
  - [jl_NotebookAdminCommands](https://github.com/SnowdenNeuroverse/NeuroNotebooks/blob/master/Notebooks/jl_NotebookAdminCommands.ipynb)

 ### SchemaManagerCommands